 Principal Payments.
-Principal will be payable or allocable on each distribution date in an amount generally equal to (a) the principal distribution amount for that distribution date plus (b) any shortfall in the payment of principal as of the preceding distribution date.
+Principal is payable or allocable on each distribution date in an amount generally equal to (a) the principal distribution amount for that distribution date plus (b) any shortfall in the payment of principal as of the preceding distribution date.

 Priority of Principal Payments.
-We will apply or allocate principal sequentially on each distribution date as follows:
+We apply or allocate principal sequentially on each distribution date as follows: